riteshahlawat/portfolio/blogs/my-favorite-quotes.md

 ---
 title: My Favourite Quotes
-date: 2024-06-28
+date: July 5, 2024
 image: /images/blog/my-favorite-quotes.jpeg
 description: Quotes that struck a chord with me
 ---

 Back in 2022 I used to journal daily.
 I started each journal with a quote I found online.
-Here's a couple of the ones that heavily aligned with me.
+Here's a couple of the ones that aligned heavily with me.

 ## Destiny